calorechiara/Monitoring-Virtualized-Networks/README.md

 First of all it is necessary to press the command `vagrant up` in order to generate the bandwidth limited virtual network you have previously configured in the Vagrantfile and in the other files.sh.
 This passage may request a while.
-Once it is ready, write in your terminal `./test.sh`.
+Once it is ready, write in your terminal `bash test.sh`.
 This command is udes to open a file.sh and as a consequence you will see another window about to open.
 This is the bash menu with all the possible options.
 So read them carefully.
 You may want to monitor one of the devices and print the corrispondent information in a file.txt, or maybe you just prefe to open and read one of these files.txt you have already generated.
 All you need to do is digit the appropriate number and follow the instructions provided.